LOG-TAG/openmobster/trunk/dev-tools/appCreator/src/main/resources/template/README.txt

 ------------------------------
 mvn install

-This command builds all the 3 artifacts.
+This command builds all the artifacts.

 **********************************************
 Developer Productivity Improvement:          *
 **********************************************
+BlackBerry Development:

 To improve development productivity "mvn package or mvn install" command installs the required "OpenMobster MobileCloud" into the specified Blackeberry Simulator.

+The location of the simulator is specified in the "RIM_JDE_HOME" environment variable.

+Android Development:

+For Android, the development mode Mobile Cloud is installed using the android-devcloud module using the following maven command:

+cd dev-tools/android-devcloud: mvn package com.jayway.maven.plugins.android.generation2:maven-android-plugin:deploy

-This binary improves developer productivity by automating the manual provisioning processes by provisioning a Cloud account under the name: "blah2@gmail.com".
+This Development Mode Mobile Cloud binary improves developer productivity by automating the manual provisioning processes by automatically provisioning a Cloud account under the name: "blah2@gmail.com".

 Note: This is a strict development stage only optimization and should not be used in a real world setting.

-The location of the simulator is specified in the "RIM_JDE_HOME" environment variable.

 **********************************************
 Standalone "Development Mode" Cloud Server:  *